Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ![Your device cannot load this image - it may be blocked.](https://cheatsheet-assets.ibaguette.com/gcse/compsci/2.1.2_Designing_algorithms.png)

 An algorithm is a step-by-step set of instructions used to solve a problem.
-Before designing an algorithm, it must be decomposed into its inputs, outputs and the order of instructions, as well as if any decisions need to be made.
+Before designing an algorithm, it must be decomposed into its inputs, outputs and the order of instructions, and whether any decisions need to be made.

 Algorithms are made in three different ways: pseudocode, flowcharts and Python (or another high-level language/OCR reference language).